Putting Systems Thinking into Practice Toolkit

 Creating a TPP Program Partnership Strategy Job Aid

 Partners form the backbone of a strong community network.
-Your program can benefit from both referral partnerships as well as other types of partners, such as schools that recruit participants on your behalf or foundations that provide funding.
+Your project can benefit from both referral partnerships as well as other types of partners, such as schools that recruit participants on your behalf or foundations that provide funding.

 Action Steps Supportive Resources